Early mainframe games: 101 BASIC Computer Games

 The other game Ahl originally ported to BASIC, Lunar Lander, appeared in the book in three different forms.
-The original version of the game was called Lunar, and was originally written in FOCAL for the PDP-8 by Jim Storer while a high school student in the fall of 1969.
+The original version of the game was called Lunar, and was originally written in FOCAL for the PDP-8 by Jim Storer while a student at Lexington High School in the fall of 1969.
 A different version called Rocket was written in BASIC by Eric Peters at DEC, and a third version, LEM, was written by William Labaree II in BASIC.
 Ahl converted Jim Storer's FOCAL version to BASIC, changed some of the text, and published it in his newsletter.
 A year or so later, all three BASIC versions of the game appeared in 101 BASIC Computer Games, under the names ROCKET (Storer version), ROCKT1 (Peters version), and ROCKT2 (Labaree version).
-All three text-based games required the player to control a rocket attempting to land on the moon by entering instructions to the rocket in response to the textual summary of its current position and heading relative to the ground.
+All three text-based games required the player to control a rocket attempting to land on the Moon by entering instructions to the rocket in response to the textual summary of its current position and heading relative to the ground.
 Ahl and Steve North converted all three versions to Microsoft BASIC, changed the collective name to Lunar Lander, and published them in Creative Computing magazine in 1976; that name was used in the 1978 edition of BASIC Computer Games.

 Another game from the book is Civil War, a text-based computer game that puts the player against the computer in a simulation of the American Civil War.
-Civil War originated on multi-user mainframe computers in 1968, and simulates fourteen major battles of the conflict, with the human player as the South and the computer as the North.
+It was created in BASIC in 1968 by Larry Cram, Luther Goodie, and Doug Hibbard, students at the same high school as Storer.
+Ahl further credited G. Paul and R. Hess of "TIES" in St. Paul, Minnesota, for converting it into a two-player game.
+The game simulates fourteen major battles of the conflict, with the human player as the South and the computer or opponent as the North.
 The player can control four direct variables which interact to determine a battle's outcome: how much of their money to spend on food, salaries, and ammunition, and which of four offensive or four defensive strategies to use.
+The morale of the Confederate soldiers is also tracked to help determine victory in a battle.
 The side with the fewest casualties wins a battle, and if the player wins eight or more battles they win the game.
-Ahl credited the game in 101 BASIC Computer Games to L. Cram, L. Goodie, and D. Hibbard, students at Lexington High School, and to G. Paul and R. Hess of "TIES" for converting the game into a two-player game.
 Civil War was later one of a number of text-based games available on early 1980s pay-to-play systems.